33 Marketing Campaign Ideas for 2026 (With Examples You Can Steal)

 Detailed customer success stories with specific metrics, challenges, solutions, and results.
 These sell better than any sales pitch.

 Example: Salesforce publishes in-depth case studies showing exactly how customers use their platform.
-One Spotify case study includes implementation timeline, integration details, team training process, and quantified results (30% faster deployment).
-It's basically a blueprint others can follow.
+One Spotify case study includes implementation timeline, integration details, team training process, and quantified results.
+It's useful because it shows what changed operationally, not just that a customer was happy.

 When to use: Essential for B2B, SaaS, agencies, or high-ticket services.
 Works best during decision-making phases when prospects need proof it works for companies like them.

-Quick win: Interview your best customer using this structure: situation before, specific challenge, why they chose you, implementation process, measurable results, unexpected benefits.
-Include actual numbers – vague "improved efficiency" doesn't sell.
+Quick win: Interview your best customer using this structure: situation before, specific challenge, why they chose you, implementation process, measurable results, and unexpected lessons.
+If the customer won't share any useful numbers or process detail, I would often decline to publish it and use the effort elsewhere.

 PPC/Paid Campaigns